 For those who wish to file it voluntarily tax returns, you have four years to file your German tax returns.

 There are many ways to go about prepare and filing your German tax returns:

-- Get help of a Tax Advisor (Steuerberater): This is a hassle-free option but comes with a cost.
+- Tax Advisor (Steuerberater): This is a hassle-free option but comes with a cost.

 - Tax Help Associations (Lohnsteuerhilfeverein): If you are an employee and your tax returns are simple, you can use the help of tax associations where the cost for filing the return depends on your yearly income.

 - Tax Returns Software: If you want to try filing yourself, you can buy software which will help you fill the form and submit the tax returns.
-However, these software are mostly German language software, so a good grasp of the language is necessary.
+However, the software is mostly German language, so a good grasp of the language is necessary.

 - Web-based applications: The new age SaaS (Software as a Service) solutions provide web-based software which guides you through the process by asking you questions.
 You do not need to pay an upfront cost to fill the form and you will only be charged if you decide to submit the form online using their services.
 So you can decide if you want to submit the form after checking if filing the returns is really worth the money.
 What is interesting is these websites also offer English language service to file your tax returns.

 Now, there are also online tools that simplify the process to enter your details and file your tax returns in Germany.
-These online web-based softwares give you step by step questions and answers.
+Online web-based software gives you step by step questions and answers.